DeepHiveMind/EnterpriseAI_Platform_MLOps/README.md

 MLOPS IS THE SILVER BULLET

-### MLOPS essential high level constructs:
+## Essential & high level constructs of MLOPS

-   - Any **"Enterprise AI Platform"** must intend to stich/chain together these constructs and tools under its hood.
+Any **"Enterprise Data Science System" / "Enterprise AI Platform"** must intend to stich/chain together at least the essential & high level constructs of MLOPS under its hood.
 Genrally "Enterprise AI Platform", such as H20.ai/Alteryx/HopsML/PipelineAI etc are powered by **Custom MLOPS** with the objective to *attempt to offer* following key high level AI/ML constructs:

         - **"AI/ML Dataset Annotation"**
         ```